 “Even when the site investigation indicates dry conditions, the risk of some water-logging in the future should be assumed.”

 Recently we encountered a basement flat that was constructed 10 years ago without adequate water protection.
 It remained dry until five years later, when a new build apartment block with an underground car park, was built next door.
 The new building changed the existing conditions – it blocked the natural water courses and raised the hydrostatic pressure of the area which caused water ingress into the flat.

-It was an unfair circumstance for our client because through no fault of their own, they needed to undertake remedial works.
-The water ingress had damaged their floor boards, walls and caused an undesirable odour.
+It was an unfair circumstance for our clients because through no fault of their own, they needed to undertake remedial works.
+The water ingress had damaged their floorboards, and walls and caused an undesirable odour.
 This was not ideal for the client but is a great example of why we waterproof underground structures when there is not a drop of water in sight.

-Its all about future-proofing and helping your build last for a very long time.
-Please contact Arti if you are constructing a new basement or if your home has not been sufficiently waterproofed so that we may come up with a bespoke solution made especially for your properties needs.
+It’s all about future-proofing and helping your build last for a very long time.
+Please contact Arti if you are constructing a new basement or if your home has not been sufficiently waterproofed so that we may come up with a bespoke solution made especially for your property’s needs.